 National Curriculum for Upper KS2 pupil (Y5 and Y6)

 The principal focus of mathematics teaching in upper key stage 2 is to ensure that pupils extend their understanding of the number system and place value to include larger integers.
 This should develop the connections that pupils make between multiplication and division with fractions, decimals, percentages and ratio.
 At this stage, pupils should develop their ability to solve a wider range of problems, including increasingly complex properties of numbers and arithmetic, and problems demanding efficient written and mental methods of calculation.
 With this foundation in arithmetic, pupils are introduced to the language of algebra as a means for solving a variety of problems.
 Teaching in geometry and measures should consolidate and extend knowledge developed in number.
 Teaching should also ensure that pupils classify shapes with increasingly complex geometric properties and that they learn the vocabulary they need to describe them.
 By the end of year 6, pupils should be fluent in written methods for all four operations, including long multiplication and division, and in working with fractions, decimals and percentages.
 Pupils should read, spell and pronounce mathematical vocabulary correctly.

 Do you ever watch your children doing their mathematics homework and get bewildered by the methods they are using?

 Do you ever try to help but find it is difficult and it leads to frustration either on the part of you or your children?

 Do you ever try to teach your child the methods you learnt at school and your child ends up confused?

-To help clarify the methods of calculation we use in school, for the four rules of number, you can click on the link above to access a booklet we have put together to help both you and your children.
+To help clarify the methods of calculation we use in school, for the four rules of number, you can click on the link above to access a booklet help both you and your children.